javisanz15/geo-kc-app/README.md

 `npm run start`

 This will start the execution of the app.
 When this process is done, the app will be reachable in the following address: http://localhost:4200

+To run the tests you should simply use the following command: `npm run test`

 ## Further help